Acribbs/TallyNN/README.md

 Usage
 =====

-Run the ``aattggcc --help`` command to see what workflows are available and ``aatttggcc nanopore -help`` to see how to use them.
+Run the ``tallynn --help`` command to see what workflows are available and ``tallynn nanopore -help`` to see how to use them.

 For example, to generate a configuration file run

    ```
-   aattggcc nanopore config
+   tallynn nanopore config
    ```

 To set up the configuration file please refer to [read the docs]().